services:

 #> }

-Next, you want to setup the amcat server.
-You can do this wherever you like, but will will set things up at /srv/amcat
+Next, you want to setup the AmCAT server.
+You can do this wherever you like, but we will set things up at /srv/amcat

 :